dci-j23-e02/final_projects/README.md

 #### Bonus Features
 - **Leave Management**: Implement a system for managing and approving leave requests.
-- **Meeting Scheduling**: Integrate with Google Calendar API to schedule meetings with various configurations.
+- **Meeting Scheduling**: Integrate with Calendar API to schedule meetings with various configurations.